TurningOfTables/turningoftables.github.io/content/posts/a-quick-dip.md

 Svelte itself does a good job of allowing you not to worry too much about keeping the DOM up to date, and inserting basic logic into what to display.
 I found passing props around and understanding what data was available where to be much simpler than with React, and the lifecycles of a component were less of a worry, as was state management.
 Some of the syntax feels a little bit strange (`$: yourVariable` for example), but the tutorial explains it well and it quickly becomes second nature.
 Despite bouncing off React a few times, I found
 I was able to get into Svelte more easily, produce what I wanted, and not fight the tech but work with it.

-Overall it was a good experience, and when I look at the features that I was able to implement in less than a full work week it's clear that it was a very productive set of tools to work with.
+Overall it was a good experience, and when I look at the features that I was able to implement in less than a full work week it's clear that it was a productive set of tools to work with.

 ### Would you do it again?